awesomerank/awesomerank.github.io/lists/J2TeaM/awesome-AutoIt.md

 - [AutoItAppveyor (by KyleChamberlin) ★0 ⏳3Y](https://github.com/AutoItMicro/AutoItAppveyor) - This library contains functions for integrating your AutoIt scripts and programs with Appveyor CI.
 - [Micro Unit Testing Framework (by KyleChamberlin) ★5 ⏳1Y](https://github.com/AutoItMicro/MicroUnitTestingFramework) - Micro is a xUnit style testing framework design for use with AutoIt.
 - [TeenyScript (by tarretarretarre)](http://teenyscript.tarre.nu/documentation) - TeenyScript is a Superset of AutoIt which makes it more advanced.
 TeenyScript code are parsed into native AutoiT code.
+- [Logger (by Worlor) ★0](https://github.com/Worlor/AutoIt-Logger) - Logger is an all-in-one logging utility really easy to use !
+It enable log rotate per day and zip it after x days

 ## Tools